We have a team of professionals to help you with all your business needs. So, that you can focus on business expansion in Indonesia.

 Simple Tax Regime

-Alike other countries, Indonesia operates a self-assessed taxation system that is divided into state and local taxes.
-State taxes included, income tax (corporate, individual, withholding), VAT, stamp duty, and customs tax, while, local taxes are mainly related to commercial subjects such as property, vehicle, promotional and leisure activities.
-In Indonesia, the income tax system are applied both to individual and corporate, and the fiscal year is the calendar year from January, 1 to December, 31.
+Like other countries, Indonesia operates a self-assessed taxation system that is divided into state and local taxes.
+State taxes include income tax (corporate, individual, withholding), VAT, stamp duty, and customs tax while local taxes are mainly related to commercial subjects such as property, vehicle, promotional and leisure activities.
+In Indonesia, the income tax system are applied both to individual and corporate systems and the fiscal year is the calendar year from January, 1 to December, 31.

 Corporate tax rate: